Schedule a Free Consultation

 The most recent version of the card was introduced on December 1, 2023, featuring enhanced security features and updated coding systems.

-Important Note: The Chinese permanent residence card is often colloquially referred to as the "China green card" by expats and overseas Chinese, though the actual card is not green in color.
-This nickname reflects the influence of the American "green card" terminology.
-The upgraded Foreign Permanent Resident ID Card, launched in late 2023, is also colloquially known as the "Five-Star Card."
+The Chinese permanent residence card is often called the "China green card" by expats and overseas Chinese — though the card itself is not green.
+The nickname comes from the American "green card."
+The upgraded card launched in late 2023 is also nicknamed the "Five-Star Card."

 Validity Period and Renewal Requirements